grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### Authors

 The `authors` front matter is a sequence of strings that refer to author files defined in the website data directory.
-If you are a Grafana Labs employee, you can add view and add authors to the [website data directory](https://github.com/grafana/website/tree/master/data/authors).
+If you are a Grafana Labs employee, you can view and add authors to the [website data directory](https://github.com/grafana/website/tree/master/data/authors).

 The `authors` value is the filename without the file extension.
 For example, to refer to author defined in the `grafana_labs.yaml` file, use `grafana_labs`.